 Information, events, and news provided in our newsletter's "Community News" is offered as service to our community, and are not sponsored by the Kentfield School District.
 Placement does not represent an endorsement.

-Financial assistance scholarships available.
-Program running June 21 - August 6th at Kent Middle School.
+Flexible enrollment policies and financial assistance scholarships available.
+Program running June 21 - August 6 at Kent Middle School.
 Optional extended care.
 Learn more at www.galileo-camps.com.